Develop your students’ context and critical research skills with Tate

 - Activities designed to promote a deeper understanding of how artists practice

-- Ways to apply the exploration of artworks within the gallery to support student learning
+- Ways to apply the exploration of artworks and artist practice within the gallery to support student learning

 - Strategies to improve student engagement by embracing the unexpected, experimentation and discovery